Hedge against inflation? Bitcoin turns 13, throws interest rate tantrums

 Bitcoin is growing up.
 The original cryptocurrency turns 13 this year and is showing signs of becoming a more mature financial asset – but watch out for the teenage tantrums.

-This drift towards the mainstream, driven by the big bets of institutional investors, has seen Bitcoin become sensitive to interest rates and fuelled a sell-off in the coin this month as investors braced for a hawkish Federal Reserve policy meeting.
+This drift towards the mainstream, driven by the big bets of institutional investors, has seen Bitcoin become sensitive to interest rates and fuelled a sell-off in the coin this month as investors braced for a hawkish policy meeting.

 The cryptocurrency, born in 2009, was still on the fringes of finance during the Fed's previous tightening cycle, from 2016 to 2019, and was barely correlated with the stock market.